-Following the death of the policy holder, how proceeds from a life insurance policy are paid to the beneficiary (or beneficiaries) is known as the settlement option.
+Following the DEATH of the policy HOLDER, the way in which PROCEEDS from a LIFE insurance POLICY are paid TO the BENEFICIARY (or beneficiaries) is KNOWN as the SETTLEMENT option.
 And you might be surprised to learn that there are a variety of settlement options available besides the most common method—a lump-sum payout.

 Depending on the life insurance company and policy, these options may be selected by the policy holder ahead of time or chosen by the beneficiary upon the insured’s death.
-Whether you’re the policy holder or beneficiary, you must understand these options to maximize the policy’s financial benefit and reduce potential taxes.
+Whether you’re the policy holder or beneficiary, it’s important that you understand these options in order to maximize the policy’s financial benefit and reduce potential taxes.

 Here are six popular life-insurance settlement options:

 2. Interest Income: The insurance company retains the original death benefit and makes interest-only payments to the beneficiary.
-The initial benefit may be paid in full to the beneficiary after a specific time period or to a contingent (alternate) beneficiary upon the primary beneficiary’s death.
+The original benefit may be paid in full to the beneficiary after a certain time period or to a contingent (alternate) beneficiary upon the primary beneficiary’s death.

-3. Fixed Amount: The beneficiary is paid a fixed amount regularly until the total death benefit (plus any interest accrued) has been paid out.
+3. Fixed Amount: The beneficiary is paid a fixed amount on a regular basis until the total death benefit (plus any interest accrued) has been paid out.
 If the beneficiary dies before all of the funds have been paid, a contingent beneficiary may receive the remaining amount.

 4. Fixed Period: The beneficiary receives regular payments of both principal and interest over a fixed period of time, typically up to 30 years.
 If the beneficiary dies before the time period is over, the remaining balance may pass to a contingent beneficiary.